surma/surma.dev/content/things/spreadsheet.md

 Most coding interviews are between 40 minutes and 2 hours long.
 Different people work at different paces, so in my experience interviewers start with a very minimal version of the problem and grow the problem over time.
 That also lets the interviewer see how the candiate adapts to a changing constraints.
 While interviewers should strive to evaluate a candidate to their strengths, I think that many interviewers use “how far” you got into a problem as an indicator for your engineering skill.
 If you make the interviewer run out of constraints to add, you probably did well.

 However, even for the fastest of engineers, the time alloted to a coding problem is rarely enough to produce polished, production-ready code.
 Consequently, I believe that **coding interviews are about optimizing for iteration**.

+**Disclaimer:** You should ask your interviewer what they are assessing.
+Is it development velocity?
+Accuracy?
+App performance?
+Polish?
+Accessibility?
+This all depends on the position and the company you are interviewing for and depending on the answer, my techniques in this blog post might not be helpful or even counter-productive.

 ### Optimizing for Iteration